-In considering these submissions, it is not proposed to re-zone these properties at this stage.
-Rather, it is proposed to issue permits pursuant to the Local Law that are customised to the specific We recommend that these properties not be re-zoned, as in most cases Council anticipates development on increased intensity in the localities.
-Rather, we propose that these properties can be individually responded to by fast, free and flexible permits, which can be issued so as to directly reflect the individual needs of the land.
-The attached Open Air Fires Policy specifically endorsed the issuing of permits in these circumstances, usually within 3 business days (depending on complexity).
+In respect of other "interface" areas, it is not proposed to re-zone these properties at this stage.
+Rather, it is proposed to issue permits pursuant to the Local Law that are customised to the specific needs of the land owners.

+We recommend that these properties not be re-zoned, as in most cases Council anticipates development on increased intensity in the localities.
+The properties identified in submissions are, for the most part, individual land parcels, rather than multiple contiguous properties.
+As such, we propose that these properties can be individually responded to by fast, free and flexible permits, which can be issued so as to directly reflect the individual needs of the land.
+The permit process will allow Council staff to monitor the nature and purposes of open air fires in these properties.
+It the need to burn off remains for an extended period of time, this will inform reviews of the zone mapping from time to time.

+The attached Open Air Fires Policy specifically endorses the issuing of permits in these circumstances, usually within 3 business days (depending on complexity).
 A demonstrated long-term need may be used when zone mapping is reviewed in the future.